OGGM/oggm/docs/api.rst

 Units
 -----

-The computed mass-balance is in units of [m ice s-1] ("meters of ice per second"), unless otherwise specified (e.g. for the utility function ``get_specific_mb``).
+The computed mass balance is in units of [m ice s-1] ("meters of ice per second"), unless otherwise specified (e.g. for the utility function ``get_specific_mb``).
-The conversion from the climatic mass-balance ([kg m-2 s-1] ) therefore assumes an ice density given by ``cfg.PARAMS['ice_density']`` (currently: 900 kg m-3).
+The conversion from the climatic mass balance ([kg m-2 s-1] ) therefore assumes an ice density given by ``cfg.PARAMS['ice_density']`` (currently: 900 kg m-3).

 Time